Updated: Nov 26, 2021

 We pump our air with pollution, throw trash in our waters, chlorinate our water, drink from plastic water bottles, plastic containers, the list goes on, and on, and on, and on...

 The minerals are out there naturally in the great outdoors. :D

 Table salt alternatives:

-SEA SALT- I like to choose a source that is conscious of the environment from which its harvested from (since the ocean is polluted).
+SEA SALT- I like to choose a source that is conscious of the environment from which its harvested from.
 Look for it to have no additional ingredients, fillers or preservatives.

 ROCK SALT- Salt that is harvested from a cave (also called Himalayan salt, pink salt, Celtic salt).
 This is salt from the primal sea (before the sea receded) so contains no pollution or plastics.
 Some believe this is the most nutritious salt.
 It tastes less salty than sea salt, so I like to mix Himalayan pink salt and sea salt in a ramekin and use this mixture to garnish my meals and for cooking.

 EPSOM SALT- a salt that is rich in magnesium.
 It is relaxing and rejuvenating when used in a bath.